PeCo: Perceptual Codebook for BERT Pre-training of Vision Transformers: Experiments

-Table.\ref{tbl:cls:tokenizer} compare the tokenizer with BEiT on the training dataset and model size.
-Here we report the ImageNet-1K pre-training results with both 300 and 800 epochs.
-We find that our PeCo gets better performance with a small model size and much less training data.
-More specifically, our model trained with only 300 epochs gets $+1.3 / 0.9\%$ improvement compared with BEiT~\cite{bao2021beit} pre-trained with 300/800 epochs.
-We further propose PeCo$_{lite}$, which reduces the channel dimension of the default PeCo tokenizer to half.
-This reduces the extra time cost introduced by the tokenizer by about $2\times$, but still gets a similar performance.
+We also report the results pre-trained with 300 epochs in Table~\ref{tbl:cls:tokenizer}.
+Compared with the baseline BEiT~\cite{bao2021beit}, our model gets $+1.3\%$ improvement for both 300 and 800 pre-training epochs.
+We further investigate a lite version of tokenizer which reduces the channel number of the original by half.
+This decreases the extra timecost introduced by the tokenizer by about $2\times$.
+We can see from Table~\ref{tbl:cls:tokenizer} that with a lite tokenizer, our model still gets competitive performance.

-\textbf{Semantic segmentation.} We compare our method with 1) supervised pre-train on ImageNet-1K and 2) BEiT~\cite{bao2021beit}, the state-of-the-art self-supervised learning model.
-The evaluation metric is mean Intersection of Union (mIoU) averaged over all semantic categories.
-The results are given in Table~\ref{tab:ade20k_results}.
-We can see that our model (PeCo), without involving any label information during pre-training, achieves better performance than supervised pre-training.
-In addition, it can be seen that the proposed model also gets superior performance compared with self-supervised BEiT~\cite{bao2021beit}, further verifying the effectiveness of the perceptual codebook.
+\textbf{Semantic segmentation.} We compare our method with 1) DEiT, which is a supervised pre-training method on ImageNet-1K , 2) MoCo, the contrastive learning based methods, and 3) BEiT~\cite{bao2021beit}, MAE~\cite{he2021masked}, the state-of-the-art self-supervised learning model.
+Here we use UperNet~\cite{xiao2018unified} framework with $512\times 512$ input and trained for 160K iterations.
+The evaluation metric is mean Intersection of Union (mIoU) averaged over all semantic categories and we report single-scale results here.
+The results are given in Table~\ref{tab:ade20coco}.
+Our method achieve 48.5 mIoU, +1.1 mIoU than supervised based methods.
+It is also + 1.2 mIoU than MoCo, +1.4 mIoU than BEiT, and +0.9 mIoU than MAE.
+Our model even achieve better results(+0.4 mIoU) than MAE pre-training with 1600 epochs.
+This verifies the effectiveness of the perceptual codebook.

 \textbf{Object detection and segmentation.} We further investigate our transfer performance on object detection and segmentation.
+Here we use Mask-RCNN~\cite{he2017mask} framework with single-scale input and $1\times$ schedule (12 epochs).
 We compare with the strong competitor BEiT~\cite{bao2021beit} on this dataset.
 The evaluation metric is box AP for detection and mask AP for segmentation.
-The comparison is presented in Table~\ref{tab:coco_results}.
-Again, our model (PeCo) achieves better performance due to the learned perceptual codebook.
+The comparison is presented in Table~\ref{tab:ade20coco}.
+Our model with ViT-B as backbone achieve 47.8 box AP and 42.6 mask AP, +3.7 box AP and +2.8 mask AP over supervised methods.
+Our model also outperform recent work MAE by +1.0 box AP, + 0.7 box AP under the same pre-training epochs.
+Our model is also higher than MAE pre-training with 1600 epochs.